Leibniz137/DAppNodePackage-keep-client/README.md

 3. GOTO https://dashboard.keep.network/
 5. Delegate your keep tokens to the operator address
 6. Authorize the Random Beacon contract
+7. Send some eth to the operator address
+  - ~0.5 eth is fine to start with, but be sure to monitor the balance!

 ## Extracting your operator account
 The operator account is generated automatically for you when this package is initialized.